Medical Assisting

 Semester Hours 3

-This course gives students an overview of cardiovascular electrophysiology and its role in health care delivery.
-Topics include cardiovascular anatomy, physiology and electrophysiology, interpretation of rhythm strips, and diagnostic electrocardiography.
-Students should be able to secure an EKG tracing, troubleshoot problems with acquiring an EKG tracing, and interpret simple EKG rhythm strips.
-Students completing this course and MAT 228E will not receive a short certificate from the College; however, they will have the opportunity to receive a Certified Clinical EKG Technician certification from the National Healthcareer Association.
+This course provides students with an overview of cardiovascular electrophysiology and its role in healthcare delivery.
+Topics include cardiovascular anatomy, physiology, and electrophysiology, interpretation of rhythm strips, and diagnostic electrocardiography.
+Students will be able to secure an EKG tracing, troubleshoot issues with acquiring an EKG tracing, and interpret basic EKG rhythm strips.
+Those completing this course and MAT 228E will not receive a short certificate from the College; however, they will have the opportunity to obtain a Certified Clinical EKG Technician certification from the National Healthcareer Association.
+This class is offered only in the Fall and Spring semesters.

 MAT 219: Radiology for the Medical Assistant